Get insider access

 5. Best Non-Mechanical Keyboard For Programming

 The best non-mechanical option for coding we've tested is the Logitech MX Keys S. We recommend this keyboard if you need a quieter model for working in a noise-sensitive setting or prefer a tactile typing experience similar to typing on a laptop.
 Its keycaps have small dish-shaped indents that keep your fingers centered, which can help you minimize typos from glancing blows on neighboring keys.
 Like other picks on this list, it provides excellent wireless versatility; you can connect it using its included USB receiver or pair it with up to three devices via Bluetooth.
 It also has white backlighting and keycaps with shine-through legends for great visibility in darker rooms.
-The lighting can also be set to automatically increase or decrease in brightness depending on the lighting conditions around you.
+You can also set the lighting to automatically increase or decrease in brightness depending on the lighting conditions around you.

-That being said, unlike our picks above, the MX Keys S doesn't offer hardware customizability.
+Unlike our picks above, the MX Keys S doesn't offer hardware customizability.
 Also, while it has a very thin, low-profile design that makes it comfortable to type on without a wrist rest, it's still quite large and isn't designed to be slipped into a bag or used on the go.
 If portability is paramount for your workflow, we suggest looking at the smaller version of this keyboard, the Logitech MX Keys Mini, which has a much more compact (75%) layout.

 See our review